Colorado Student Grant

 Institutional grant

-• How awards are determined: Your FAFSA application allows the Financial Aid Office to determine your eligibility based on financial need.
+• How awards are determined: Your FAFSA or CASFA application allows the Financial Aid Office to determine your eligibility based on financial need.

 • Award amount: Awards are up to $2,000

-• Award length: Awards are made each school year, based on your FAFSA on file.
-Future awards are based on information from your new school year's FAFSA.
+• Award length: Awards are made each school year, based on your FAFSA or CASFA on file.
+Future awards are based on information from your new school year's FAFSA or CASFA.

-• Criteria for eligibility: You must be full-time, undergraduate, and first-degree seeking student.
-You cannot be awarded this grant if you've received at least $2,000 in Federal Supplemental Educational Opportunity Grant and/or a Colorado State Grant.
+• Criteria for eligibility: You must be a full-time, undergraduate, and first-degree seeking student.

-• Standards for keeping it: You must meet satisfactory academic progress standards to receive it, which includes a 2.0 cumulative college level GPA, 1.67 remedial level GPA, 67% course completion rate (PACE), and be under maximum program credit hours, which is 180 attempted credits.
+• Standards for keeping it: You must meet satisfactory academic progress standards to receive it, which include a 2.0 cumulative college-level GPA, a 1.67 remedial-level GPA, a 67% course completion rate (PACE), and be under maximum program credit hours, which is 180 attempted credits.
 All standards can be viewed in the Satisfactory Academic Progress Policy.